universe3/universe3/README.md

-byHi there! 👋 I'm Satyam
+Hi there! 👋 I'm Satyam
 🎓 Education
 Bachelor of Technology in Computer Science